MicrosoftDocs/cloud-adoption-framework/docs/govern/conduct-risk-assessment.md

 ## Prioritize risks

 - *Use a risk matrix.* A risk matrix helps visualize and prioritize risks based on their ratings.
 The cloud governance team uses this tool to focus the organization's attention and resources on the most critical risks.
+For example, one way of doing risk analysis is to assign simple categories, such as high, medium or low to distinguish between different levels of **likelihood** and **impact**.
+Risk analysis will usually use a table, which is used to determine a general risk level from the levels of impact and likelihood.
+This risk analysis results in a risk level that is recorded in a risk register and used to determine the appropriate risk treatment.

 - *Assess business impact.* The strategic importance of affected assets and the organization's overall risk tolerance are considered to refine risk prioritization.
 The governance team, in consultation with senior management, leads this assessment to align risk priorities with business objectives.